Durwakshat Mantra

 Durwakshat Mantra (Sanskrit: दूर्वाक्षत मंत्र) is a blessing mantra chanted in the Mithila region of the Indian Subcontinent.

 Etymology

-Durwakshta is a compound Sanskrit word having two terms Dūrvā and Akshata.
+Durwakshata is a compound Sanskrit word having two terms Dūrvā and Akshata.
 In the Mithila region, the Mantra is chanted by taking the sacred grass Dūrvā and Akshata in hand by Brahmins and at the end of the mantra, the sacred grass Dūrvā and Akshata is thrown on the blessee.
-Since the sacred grass Dūrvā and Akshata is used by the Brahmins as the material things for blessing in the Mantra, it is known as Durwakshta Mantra.
+Since the sacred grass Dūrvā and Akshata is used by the Brahmins as the material things for blessing in the Mantra, it is known as Durwakshata Mantra.

 Description

-In the Mithila region of the Indian Subcontinent, the Durwakshta Mantra is chanted for the blessing in auspicious occasions by minimum five married elder male Brahmins.
-This mantra is generally chanted on the occasion of marriage, Kojagra, Upanayana and Mundan ceremonies, etc. It is also known as the Vedic prayer for the nation.
+In the Mithila region of the Indian Subcontinent, the Durwakshata Mantra is chanted for the blessing in auspicious occasions by minimum five married elder male Brahmins.
+This mantra is generally chanted on the occasion of marriage, Kojagra, Upanayana and Mundan ceremonies, etc. It is chanted during the Chumavan ritual on these auspicious occasions.
+It is also known as the Vedic prayer for the nation.
 In Hindi, it is called "Vedic Rastriya Prarthana".